How Are Cat Allergies Treated?

 Cat allergies can usually be controlled with standard allergy drugs.
 Your doctor might recommend:

-- Antihistamines, which are available over-the-counter -- like Claritin, Allegra, Benadryl, or Zyrtec; some antihistamines. such as Astelin, come as nasal sprays.
+- Antihistamines, which are available over-the-counter -- like Claritin, Allegra, Benadryl, or Zyrtec; some antihistamines such as Astelin come in a nasal spray.

 - Decongestants, like over-the-counter Sudafed or Allegra-D

 - Other drugs, which affect allergy or asthma symptoms in various ways.
 Prescription steroids -- like Flonase or Nasonex sprays -- are a common treatment for allergies.
-One steroid spray, Nasacort, is available over the counter.
+Both Flonase and Nasonex are available by prescription or over the counter.

 Allergy shots are another option.
 Allergy shots are not always effective, and completing treatment can take years.
 They're also not safe for children under age 5.
 But they can be a huge help to some people.
 Ask your doctor if they make sense for you.